 - Weight gain

-Some side effects of terazosin may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some of the side effects that can occur with terazosin may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common

 - unusual tiredness or weakness

 - nausea and vomiting

 Syncope has occurred in less than 1% of patients.
 Palpitations have been reported in 5% of patients, but are much less likely than with some other alpha-adrenergic blockers.
 Peripheral edema, cold extremities, and chest pain have been reported in up to 6%, 12%, and 5% of patients, respectively.
 Atrial fibrillation has been reported (incidence not given).

 Cardiovascular side effects have included orthostatic hypotension, which generally occurs within 30 to 60 minutes after the first dose.
 For this reason, it is recommended that the first dose be administered at bedtime.
 Other symptoms of hypotension, such as mild to moderate dizziness, lightheadedness, palpitations and weakness have occurred in 1% to 30% of patients.
 Some cardiovascular side effects, particularly dizziness, have been more prevalent among persons greater than 65 years old.